sadrzadehsina/karocamp-frontend-bootcamp/03_javascript/session-06-1404-05-15/challenge-medium-map-01/README.md

 ## 📝 Description

-Transform an array of product objects using `.map()` to create a formatted product catalog with calculated prices and descriptions.
+Transform an array of product objects (JSON) using `.map()` to create a formatted product catalog with calculated prices and descriptions.

 ## 🎯 Objectives